anu-r93/spiced-roulette-app/README.md

 ## Usage

-[Provide instructions on how to use the app, including any necessary setup steps for users]

 - 'Login/Register' to the app with your email ID and password

 - You will be redirected to the 'Homepage' on successful login